 - 1 ½ pounds 90% lean ground beef

 - 2 medium-large yellow onions chopped

 - 6 large cloves garlic minced

 - 1 cup water

 - 1 ½ tablespoons instant espresso powder

 - 1 tablespoon dried oregano

 - ¼ teaspoon hickory smoked sea salt see Note

 - 1 bay leaf

-- Add the crushed tomatoes (with juices), water, espresso powder, honey, cocoa powder, chili powder, oregano, coarse salt, smoked salt, black pepper, and bay leaf.
-Cover the pot and bring up to a boil, then turn the heat down and simmer 10 minutes.
+- Add the crushed tomatoes, water, espresso powder, honey, cocoa powder, chili powder, oregano, coarse salt, smoked salt, black pepper, and bay leaf.
+Cover the pot and bring it up to a boil, then turn the heat down so it doesn't boil over, and simmer for 10 minutes.
 Stir in the beans during the last 3 minutes of cooking.